How to Establish Daily Tai Chi Practice at Home

 Take small steps to get started.
 Shoot for ten minutes initially.
 Begin with the Bear for a few minutes while checking yourself with the principles and deepening your breathing.
 Then do ten repetitions of the “Beginning” posture with the arms rising and falling, timed with your breath.
 Next, do a minimum of three repetitions of as much of the form as you can remember, again with the principles.
 Close with another ten repetitions of the “Beginning” posture.
 Gradually, let the time invested grow.

 Set a specific, regular time to practice, preferably in the morning,

-The key is to make it your own.
+The key is to make it your own, to have some fun with it and to find out when works best for you.
 If the morning doesn’t work for you, set aside some time just before lunch.
 Perhaps the evening is best for you.
 Set a regular time, but also be ready to improvise.
 Be open to serendipitous times and places to practice.

 copyright © 2014 Warren D. Conner